SpyingEnvelope/java-sudoku-solver/README.md

+# CLI Sudoku Solver
-A Sudoku Solver built in Java that uses the CLI.
-Main.java is the main file.
-Please make sure you compile the files before running the software.
+A Sudoku solver built in Java.
+It currently runs in the command line.
+Please ensure you compile the files before running the application.
+Main.java is the file that contains the main method and is used to run the application.